Office of Charter Schools

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by February 8, 2019 to email@example.com (email submissions are preferred).
-You must include the Box number (OHE-629/60200) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Recruitment will continue until the position is filled.
+Qualified candidates should send a resume and letter of interest to email@example.com (email submissions are preferred).
+Your resume must clearly indicate how you meet the minimum qualifications for this position.
+You must include the Box number (OHE-920/51520) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Your social security number may be required to confirm your eligibility.